Founder & product insight

 Section 4

-Boundary for we keep beginner focus areas simple for beginner
+Boundary for Beginner simplicity: beginner focus areas

 Section 5